ta-akb/proms3/README.md

-"""Still editing, not exactly working."""

-# ProMS: protein marker selection using proteomics or multi-omics data
+# ProMS3: protein marker selection using proteomics or multi-omics data with 3 algorithms

 ProMS (*Pro*tein *M*arker *S*election) is a python package designed to tackle a novel problem of multiview feature selection: given multiple views of same set of samples,